A Theme is a Thunderbird add-on that allows to change the appearance of Thunderbird. This document covers the following topics:

 Here is a manifest.json

-from a Theme that uses all the above features, thanks to Paenglab:
+from a theme that uses all the above features, thanks to Paenglab:

-manifest key.
+Dynamic themes are actually normal extensions, that use the update() method of the theme API instead of a static theme manifest key.
 They can set the same theme properties like static themes, but they can change them dynamically.
 For instance the Night and Day theme is a dynamic theme that changes the theme colors based on the time of day.

 The built-in theming properties do not modify the message-compose-windows and the message-display-tabs.
 These can be manipulated by injecting CSS files using the following WebExtension API methods: